-The two respondents who were neither satisfied nor dissatisfied with the training were both men, nurses, with very long work experience (35 and 17 years).
-One expressed her disappointment at the fact that despite the new competencies there was still no dispatch center at her hospital.
-He believed without the center, he could not practice what he learnt.
-Another said, he participated in the training two years earlier and forgot a lot of what was taught.
-In his view, refresher sessions were necessary for medical staff to actually incorporate their new skills into the practice of their work.
+The two respondents who were neither satisfied nor dissatisfied with the training were both nurses with very long work experiences of 35 and 17 years.
+One expressed their disappointment at the fact that despite the new competencies there was still no dispatch center at their hospital.
+They believed without the center, they could not practice what they had learnt.
+Another said they participated in the training two years earlier and forgot a lot of what was taught.
+In their view refresher sessions were necessary for medical staff to actually incorporate their new skills into the practice of their work.

 Otherwise, both respondents spoke highly of the training.
-Their criticism points to the need of more development aid rather than to the faults of the aid already delivered.
+Their criticism points to the need for more development aid rather than to the faults of the aid already delivered.

-$\mathcal{D}\mathcal{D}$ The training is highly valuable for those in need, particularly for EMT professionals and caregivers.
+ablaThe training is highly valuable for those in need, particularly for EMT professionals and caregivers.
 Its focus should be on individuals directly involved in emergency medical services rather than those working in hospitals or non-emergency contexts.